 - Reduce speed to low and slowly add oat-flour mixture until just combined.
 Add your choice of chocolate chips and cranberries/ raisins and mix gently with a spatula.

-- Scoop the dough into rounds and place them 1-inch apart on the baking sheet.
+- Using an ice cream scoop, scoop the dough into rounds and place them 1-inch apart on the baking sheet.

 - Bake for 12 to 14 minutes until golden and just set.